 This post is part of our SWOG Stories series, a collection of diverse perspectives from doctors, recruiters, members, patient advocates, and others across the Group.
 You can listen to all of these wonderful conversations here.

 “He knew, he told me later, the minute I said, ‘It wakes me up at night.’”

-In their conversation captured last spring, patient advocate Heidi Adams and Dr. Lara Davis of Oregon Health & Science University discuss the young adult cancer experience, including the unique issues adolescent and young adult patients face when funding their care, preserving fertility, and navigating the chasm between pediatric and adult treatment protocols.
+In this segment, Dr. Lara Davis of Oregon Health & Science University and patient advocate Heidi Adams discuss the young-adult cancer experience, including the unique issues adolescent and young-adult patients face funding care, managing pain, preserving fertility, and navigating the chasm between pediatric and adult treatment protocols.

-The Hope Foundation has enabled the launch and growth of many of SWOG’s current research and administrative committees, including the Patient Advocate and Adolescent and Young Adult (AYA) Committees.
+The Hope Foundation for Cancer Research has enabled the launch and growth of many of SWOG Cancer Research Network’s current research and administrative committees, including one for adolescents and young adults (AYA).
 With our seed funding, these initiatives have blossomed into full-fledged committees within the Group.

 Additionally, SWOG participates in sarcoma research through its Early Therapeutics & Rare Cancers committee.
 In support of that area of research, The Hope Foundation has funded a Rare Cancer Fellow, Victor Villalobos, MD, PhD.
 As of late 2018, Villalobos has subsequently produced 28 oral presentations and abstracts, and has published seven times on sarcoma and other rare tumors.

 Our support for this important work is made possible by individual donors, like you.
 The gift you give today can change lives.